KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 *********************************
 4.1 The OpenXR Interaction System
 *********************************
 OpenXR interactions are defined in a two-way system with inputs such as motion-based poses, button presses, analogue controls, and outputs such as haptic controller vibrations.
 Collectively in OpenXR terminology, these are called Actions.
 An *Action* is a semantic object, not necessarily associated with a specific hardware control: for example, you would define a "Select" action, not an action for "press button A".
 You would define an action "walk", not "left analogue stick position".
-The specific device input/output that an Action is associated with is the realm of *Bindings*, which are defined by *Interaction Profiles* (see below).
+The specific device input or output that an Action is associated with, is in the realm of *Bindings*, which are defined by *Interaction Profiles* (see below).

 Actions are contextual.
-They are grouped in *Action Sets*, which are again semantic and app-specific.
+They are grouped within *Action Sets*, which are again semantic and app-specific.
 For example, you might have an Action Set for "gameplay" and a different Action Set for "pause menu".
-In more complex apps, you would create an Action Set for different situations - "driving car" and "walking" could be different Action Sets.
+In more complex apps, you would create Action Sets for different situations - "driving car" and "walking" could be different Action Sets.

 In this chapter, you'll learn how to create an Action Set containing multiple Actions of different types.
-You'll create a binding for your Actions with a simple controller profile, and optionally, with a profile specific to the device/s you are testing.
+You'll create a binding for your Actions with a simple controller profile, and optionally, with a profile specific to the device or devices you are testing.

 ************************************
 4.2 Creating Actions and Action Sets
 ************************************

-An OpenXR application has interactions with the user which can be user input to the application, or haptic output back to the user.
+An OpenXR application has interactions with the user which can be user input to the application, or haptic output to the user.
 In this chapter, we will create some interactions and show how this system works.
-The interaction system uses three core concepts: spaces, actions, and bindings.
+The interaction system uses three core concepts: Spaces, Actions, and Bindings.

 Download :download:`CMakeLists.txt <../Chapter4/CMakeLists.txt>` for this chapter, and place it in a new folder called "Chapter4".
 In your root CMakeLists.txt, add the line: